This also applies to cable, chain, and webbing.

 Occasionally small fragments of gear will mistakenly be drawn in front of other gear.
 This usually happens at the location where two pieces of gear connect.
 Read about image fragmentation.

 When gear is connected to other gear, both items should be moved forward/backward together.
-In this next illustration, it would not make sense to move the red carabiner behind the hand while leaving the blue carabiner in front.
+In this next illustration, it would not make sense to move on of the carabiners behind the hand while leaving the other carabiner in front.
 If we did, the carabiners would have to pass through the hand.